Book Discussion Kits

 Search for other similar book kits

-Animals Awards Family History Pacific Northwest Society & CultureMoonglow
+Animals Awards Family Dynamics Historical Pacific Northwest Society & CultureMoonglow

 Chabon, MichaelThe deathbed confession of a man the narrator refers to only as "my grandfather" is a tale of madness, of war and adventure, of sex and marriage and desire, of existential doubt and model rocketry, of the shining aspirations and demonic underpinnings of American technological accomplishment at midcentury, and, above all, of the destructive impact-- and the creative power-- of keeping secrets and telling lies.
 A man bears witness to his grandfather's deathbed confessions, which reveal his family's long-buried history and his involvement in a mail-order novelty company, World War II, and the space program. - From the publisher